whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 Currently the driver kills connection on sleep to workaround kernel panics.
 To continue using the card on wake, a pin needs to be inserted to access the slot and physically reconnect the card or the laptop needs to be rebooted.

 More reading at the kext repository [RealtekCardReader](https://github.com/0xFireWolf/RealtekCardReader/) and [InsanelyMac development thread](https://www.insanelymac.com/forum/topic/348130-realtek-pcieusb-sd-card-reader-driver-for-macos/)

+## Laptop teardown
+You may want to tear down the laptop for Wi-Fi / Bluetooth card replacement, WWAN / GPS card installation, and/or SSD replacement.

+See this guide for a complete teardown process: [HP Elite x2 1012 G2 Repairability Assessment](https://ko.ifixit.com/Guide/HP+Elite+x2+1012+G2+Repairability+Assessment/95992?lang=en).

+- Note: You do not need a suction cup to remove the display.
+Just a guitar pick would do.

 ## Acknowledgment
 Apple for macOS